fetachallenge/fetachallenge.github.io/pages/Data_download.markdown

 ***

-Please do not hesitate to write us if you have any questions:  feta-challenge-data-vienna@googlegroups.com.
-If there are any questions, please contact us at: [feta-challenge@googlegroups.com](mailto:feta-challenge@googlegroups.com)
+> If you have any *general* questions regarding the downloading of the data, please contact us at: [feta-challenge@googlegroups.com](mailto:feta-challenge@googlegroups.com)

 ***